Wolf Henrik von Kalnein

 Wolf Henrik von Kalnein was born to a Prussian noble family and initially served the Brandenburgian army.
 Subsequently, von Kalnein served the French, Dutch, and Danish armies, participating in the Scanian War.
 Followingly, von Kalnein was ordered to investigate the conditions in Danish India, caused by Governor Axel Juel.
-Arriving in Danish Tranquebar, von Kalnein arrested Axel Juel and greatly improved the conditions in the colony before departing again the following year.
+Arriving in Danish Tranquebar, von Kalnein arrested Axel Juel and greatly improved the conditions in the colony before departing the following year.

 From 1688, von Kalnein rejoined the Danish army and received command over a battalion in the Danish Auxiliary Corps, which was sent to fight for William III of England in the Williamite War in Ireland.
 Von Kalnein died here during the Siege of Limerick in 1690.

 Early service

 Wolf Henrik von Kalnein was born into a Prussian noble family, being the son of Caspar von Kalnein and Sussane von Wietmannsdorff.
 In his youth, von Kalnein first served in the Brandenburgian army, then in the French army, and later in Dutch service, where he operated in the V.O.C. in India.

 In 1677, during the Scanian War, von Kalnein served the Danish Army, being enlisted in the regiment of Count Lehndorff.
-The regiment participated in the invasion of Swedish Rügen, and von Kalnein became amajor general in the following year.
+The regiment participated in the invasion of Swedish Rügen, and von Kalnein became a major general in the following year.
 In 1679, he commanded Helsingborg's outwork and became the commander in Korsør after the Peace of Lund.
 Furthermore, von Kalnein enlisted in the Marine Regiment in 1682 and became Oberstleutnant the next year.